tegaakp/cyber-security-quiz/README.md

 - unittest - Testing framework
 ## TESTING

-The tests are organized into two main categories:
+The tests are organised into two main categories:

 **1. Unit Tests**

-These tests focus on individual classes and their core behavior.
+These tests focus on individual classes and their core behaviour.

 Question Class